 This is how you will see the results getting reflected in the revenue reports as well.

 Since ABM is relatively a newer approach when setting up marketing campaigns, make sure everybody in your team knows what it is.

 This can be further made clearer by setting the metrics.
-This way your organization will know what goals and metrics need to be achieved, instead of getting confused by it.
+This way your organization will know what goals and metrics need to be achieved, instead of getting confused by them.

 3. Align the Marketing and Sales Teams

 Although this has been discussed above as well, this point applies everywhere.
 Both your sales and marketing teams’ efforts together define the success of ABM.
 Instead of using the method of MQL and SQL, it is better to combine both the teams and work towards achieving common goals.